Skip navigation

 A health care professional will take a blood sample from a vein in your arm, using a small needle.
 After the needle is inserted, a small amount of blood will be collected into a test tube or vial.
 You may feel a little sting when the needle goes in or out.

-To test children, a health care provider will take a sample from the heel (newborns and young babies) or the fingertip (older babies and children).
-The provider will clean the heel or fingertip with alcohol and poke the site with a small needle.
-The provider will collect a few drops of blood and put a bandage on the site.
+To test children, a health care provider will take a sample from the heel (newborns and young babies) or the fingertip or arm (older babies and children).
+The provider will clean the heel, fingertip or arm with alcohol and poke the site with a small needle.
+The provider will collect a blood sample and put a bandage on the site.

 Will I need to do anything to prepare for the test?